 On-air Talent

 An eight-time Pro Bowler, Sanders played 14 NFL seasons for the Atlanta Falcons, San Francisco 49ers, Dallas Cowboys, Washington Redskins and Baltimore Ravens.
 He has 53 career interceptions – 22nd all-time – and his 25.1-yards per interception return average ranks second in NFL history (minimum 30 interceptions).
-Sanders is also tied for second all-time with nine interception-return touchdowns, ranking behind only fellow NFL Network analyst Rod Woodson (14).
+Sanders is also tied for second all-time with nine interception-return touchdowns, ranking behind former NFL Network analyst Rod Woodson (14).

-A two-time All-American at Florida State, Sanders was a first-round draft choice of the Atlanta Falcons in 1989.
+A two-time All-American at Florida State, Sanders was the first-round draft choice of the Atlanta Falcons in 1989.
 He is the only person in professional sports history to play in the World Series and the Super Bowl.

 -